kasslent/vr-with-aframe-notes/vr-with-aframe.md

 ### Asset Management System

-This system helps your browser cache images, in order to help the scene load more quickly.
+This system helps your browser cache images, in order for the scene to load more quickly.
 We can use the asset management system by adding a new primitive called `<a-assets>`.

 1. Add an `<a-assets>` opening and closing tag just inside of your `<a-scene>`